A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Discussion

 \subsubsection{Performance and Cost Modeling}

-There exists prior works that attempt to project architecture predictions by mapping expert C code to pre-synthesized RTL blocks and memory models~\cite{alladin}.
-Additional works instead leverage look tables to retrieve energy costs from primitive and compound compute and memory components~\cite{accelergy}.
-Finally, recent works extend graph neural networks (GNN) to HDL compilation, generating a hierarchical graph representation for accurate cost estimation~\cite{snsv2}.
-While all are effective, each restricts itself to a specific domain, limiting generality to broader technology, applications, and architecture.
+There exist prior works that attempt to project architecture predictions by mapping expert C code to pre-synthesized RTL blocks and memory models~\cite{alladin}.
+Additional works instead leverage lookup tables to retrieve energy costs from primitive and compound compute and memory components~\cite{accelergy}.
+Finally, recent works extend graph neural networks to HDL compilation, generating a hierarchical graph representation for accurate cost estimation~\cite{snsv2}.
+While all are effective, each restricts itself to a specific target or stack, limiting generality to emerging systems.